In the media

 BRIDGE OVER THE NORTH

 During the flood, a baby in a wicker basket floated away.
 A cat jumped on the basket and balanced it, saving the baby.
-On the spot where the basket with the baby came ashore, Kinderdijk was formed.
+At the spot where the basket with the baby came ashore, Kinderdijk was formed.

 BAANHOEKBRUG